What is the #ForthValleyFoodFest?

 Online, Local food market open for pre-orders

-- Did you know that the Green and Blue Space, part of the University of Stirlings' Students Union, has a beautiful organic community garden right on campus?
-Join co-ordinator Matt and other volunteers for a drop-in gardening session that is open to all, no experience needed.
+Did you know that the Green and Blue Space, part of the University of Stirlings' Students Union, has a beautiful organic community garden and a community orchard right on campus?
+Join co-ordinator Matt and other volunteers for a drop-in gardening session or tree-planting that is open to all, no experience needed.

 Port of Menteith, 11:00 - 13:00